Michael Weiner (actor)

-Michael Weiner (born April 18, 1975, in Los Angeles, California) is an American actor and composer.
+Michael Weiner (born April 18, 1975) is an American actor and composer.
 He is probably best known for his occasional role of "Kellogg 'Cornflake' Lieberbaum" on The Fresh Prince of Bel-Air.
 As a composer, Weiner co-produced the soundtrack album and wrote the score for the 1999 film Man of the Century and "The Song in Your Heart" episode of Once Upon a Time.